jame25/Piper-Tray/README.md

 You can change the voice model being utilized by Piper Tray by editing the first line of the **settings.conf**.

-Speech rate can be altered using the 'speed' variable (1.0 is the default speed, lower value i.e 0.5 = faster).
+Speech rate can be altered using the 'speed' variable (1 is the default speed, higher values i.e 5 = faster).

 ## Dictionary Rules: